All Episodes

 And she cut it.

-Yeah, and she cut it to forty percent.
+Yeah, and she cut it to 40%.

-And of course, what happened with the laffer curve and everything else is that revenues went up, not down.
+And, of course, what happened with the Laffer curve and everything else is that revenues went up, not down.

-I prefer it lowered.
+I'd prefer it lower.

-Repatriation at ten percent.
+Repatriation at 10%.

 You know, there are trillions and trillions of dollars parked overseas.

-The president just getting rid of these burdensome regulations on business has already resulted in in massive economic growth.
+The president just getting rid of these burdensome regulations on business has already resulted in massive economic growth.

-I mean, we have now job cuts at a two decade low.
+I mean, we have now job cuts at a two-decade low.

-Um you've got a seven-year low of Americans on food stamps.
+You've got a seven-year low of Americans on food stamps.

-Consumer confidence at a seventeen year high.
+Consumer confidence at a 17-year high.

-The Atlanta Fed a week ago was forecasting four point five percent GDP for the fourth quarter, and they haven't even the Republican Congress hasn't even done anything yet.
+The Atlanta Fed a week ago was forecasting 4.5% GDP for the fourth quarter.

-Yeah, I mean look, the signs are fantastic.
+Yeah, I mean, look, the signs are fantastic.

 And I just think, Sean, you know, given where we are, there could be a lot more Alabamas to come.